eclark15/database-processing-analysis/README.md

 ```

 ### 1c.
 Populate SQL Tables
 Used JSON to decode and load all of the tweet information into a dictionary called `tweetDict`.

-Created dictionaries for each SQL table to hold all of the tweets by unique ID.
-We do this using batching to load 500 tweets at a time to save on memory space.
+This is done using batching to load 500 tweets at a time to save on memory space.
+The python code is able to read through the data and loads it properly including NULLs for missing data.

-Write python code to read through the Assignment4.txt file and populate your table from part a.
-Make sure your python code reads through the file and loads the data properly (including NULLs).

 **Sample Python Code for Tweets Table:**
 ```python